 Bliss balls can also be frozen!
 If you freeze them they will last up to 3 months in the freezer.
 Make sure to freeze them in a large airtight container so that they have a little space in between each ball.
 You don't want them all to be frozen together.

 Yes!
 Protein balls are filled with healthy ingredients that are good for you and are a great healthy alternative to snacks that are high in sodium or sugar.
 Protein balls are a great way to increase your daily protein levels and will keep you feeling full for a long time.

 - Date Protein Balls

 - ¼ cup desiccated coconut (plus optional extra for rolling)

 - 1 scoop vanilla vegan protein powder

-- 2 - 3 tbsp agave/maple syrup (adjust according to preference)
+- 2 - 3 tablespoon agave/maple syrup (adjust according to preference)

 In a mixing bowl, place all the ingredients.